lowlevel01/config-extractors/README.md

 # config-extractors
-A collection of Config Extractors I made
+A collection of malware Config Extractors I made